jjsch-dev/PyArduinoFlash/README.md

 As the library needs the information of the CPU to know the size of the page, it is necessary to use the functions ``ab.board_request()`` and ``ab.cpu_signature()``

-If the previous functions were executed successfully (they return ``True``), now you have to open the hexadecimal file with the ih.fromfile function.
+If the previous functions were executed successfully (they return ``True``), now you have to open the hexadecimal file with the ``ih.fromfile("firmware_file.hex", format='hex')`` function.
 If there are errors in the format or the file path is invalid, exceptions are thrown.

 As the CPU flash is recorded by pages, with the function ``ih.tobinarray(start=address, size=ab.cpu_page_size)`` the current page is obtained (according to the address).